emacsway/emacsway.github.io/_sources/en/how-to-quickly-develop-high-quality-code.txt

 The best way to achieve it is to use XP of Kent Beck.

 Experience sharing is the rule №1 for the high-skilled team.
-If your team still has a junior developer after two months, your team needs a better manager.
+If your team still has the junior developer after two months, your team needs a better manager.

     Pair programming is also not a tutoring session.
 Sometimes pairs contain one partner with much more experience than the other partner.
 When this is true, the